corsairmarks/combined_silfae_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.2 "Herbert," the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.3 "Libra," the latest version when this was written.
 Updates include:

 * Enhance clothing selectors to be influenced by Pop job
 * Update the namelist to account for all built-in army types, remove obsolete entries